NHLBI/LLM_Chat_Interface/README.md

-# Web Chat 1
+# LLM Chat Interface

 ## Overview

-Web Chat 1 is a chat front-end interface designed to provide staff with a secured, chat-like experience for their day-to-day work, through calls to Microsoft Azure's OpenAI API.
+LLM Chat Interface is a chat front-end interface designed to provide staff with a secured, chat-like experience for their day-to-day work, through calls to Microsoft Azure's OpenAI API.
 This application mimics public tooling like ChatGPT and Google Bard, leveraging the Azure OpenAI API for basic chat functionalities and file uploads.

 ## Features